onewelcome/sdk-react-native/docs/reference-guides/handleRegistrationCallback.md

 # handleRegistrationCallback

 Used to manually handle redirect URI during registration.
 Developer can change it here if needed.
+The easiest way to get this url is to use React Native [Linking](https://reactnative.dev/docs/linking)

-`handleRegistrationCallback(uri: string): Promise<void>`
+`handleRegistrationCallback(uri: string)`
 | Property | Type | Description |
 | ------ | ------ | ----------- |
 | uri   | string   | Registration URI |